 3) It’s a bitch to trade

 4) You can’t move

-If you are managing your properties yourself, you need to be close them.
+If you are managing your income properties yourself, you need to be close to them.
 You need to do inspections, maintenance and viewings with prospective tenants.
 For this reason, your properties can’t be too far from each other and you can’t be away for more than a month at a time.
 My dream is to pick about 30 countries that I would love to see and then to spend a month in each during retirement.
 This will not be possible if you manage your properties personally.